hasura/ndc-hub/registry/azure-cosmos/README.md

 docker compose -f docker-compose.my_azure_cosmos.yaml up
 ```

-This starts our Azure Cosmos NoSQL DB connector on the specified port.
+This starts our Azure Cosmos DB for NoSQL connector on the specified port.
 We can navigate to the following address, with the port
-modified, to see the schema of our Azure Cosmos NoSQL DB source:
+modified, to see the schema of our Azure Cosmos DB for NoSQL source:

 ```bash
 http://localhost:8081/schema